Can I Refuse A Breathalyzer Test?

 Should you refuse a breathalyzer test?

 What will happen if you refuse a breathalyzer test?
-Do you have that right in Colorado to refuse a breathalyzer test?
+Do you have the right in Colorado to refuse a breathalyzer test?

 The State Of Colorado Has An Express Consent Law

-Per the Colorado Express Consent Law, all drivers have automatically given consent to submit to chemical tests including breathalyzer tests following a potential DUI arrest.
+Per the Colorado Express Consent Law, all drivers are automatically given consent to submit to chemical tests, including breathalyzer tests, following a potential DUI arrest.
 In short, if you’re arrested, you’ve already consented to take this test and must take it.
 If you decide to refuse, you’re going to be subject to some penalties.

 Preliminary Test Vs Post-Arrest Test (Field Sobriety Test)